jubeezee/hw00-intro-base/README.md

 For HW0, I created a stylized animated water cube.

 The cube uses layered 3D Worley noise to generate animated caustic-like patterns across its surface.
-I combined multiple noise scales to create large flowing patterns with smaller details, along with three-way color mixes and custom mixing rules.
+I combined multiple noise scales to create large flowing patterns with smaller details, along with three-way color mixes, custom mixing rules, and custom animation behavior for each noise scale.
 The material also uses transparency, Lambert lighting, and a subtle Fresnel effect to create a translucent, watery appearance.

 The custom vertex shader uses trigonometric functions and time to non-uniformly deform the cube's vertices, giving the cube an organic wobbling motion (which is as close to a "wave" pattern as I can get with limited verts).